Saeculum obscurum: Periodisation

 Historian Will Durant refers to the period from 867 to 1049 as the "nadir of the papacy".

 10th-century popes

-The Theophylacti family sprung from Theophylactus.
+The Theophylacti family were descended from Theophylactus.
 They held positions of increased importance in the Roman nobility, such as iudex ("judge"), vestararius, gloriosissimus dux ("most-glorious duke"), consul, senator, and magister militum.
 Theophylact's wife Theodora and daughter Marozia held a great influence over the papal selection and religious affairs in Rome through conspiracies, affairs, and marriages.